hotwax/oms-documentation/documents/product-updates/2024/July-24/fulfillment-app-update.md

 ### Reject Partial Orders

+Previously, users had to select an option to report issues in the order details card and then select the reason.
+Now, store associates can easily reject an order and select the specific reason by clicking the already available `red bin` icon on the order card.

 * **Partial Rejections:** Store associates can reject individual items by clicking the `Bin` icon and selecting the appropriate rejection reason.
 The reason will apply only to the selected item.
 * **Complete Rejections:** If partial rejections are disabled, store associates can still reject individual items using the `Bin` icon, but all other order items will also be marked as `Reject Entire Orders`.
 The items with `Reject Entire Orders` won't have any impact on their inventory.

+For more details, refer to our detailed [user manual](../../../store-operations/fulfillment/rejection.md)

 {% tabs %}
 {% tab title="Updated App" %}